Vishalini06/Fitness_tracker_app_Streamlit/README.md

 **FitVerse AI** is a smart, interactive fitness tracker built with **Streamlit** and **MySQL**, enhanced with a personalized **AI chatbot** for fitness guidance.
 The app helps users manage workouts, track goals, visualize progress, and receive customized health tips.
 Whether you're a beginner or fitness enthusiast, FitVerse AI empowers you to take control of your fitness journey.

 ---
+## 📂 Assets
+- All screenshots of the application's features are available in the assets/ folder.
+---
+## 🎥 Full Functionality Demo
+- Watch the full project demo here: Video Link
+---
 ## 🚀 Features

 - 📝 **User Registration & Login**